nandhakumar2611/mindx-inventory-docs/docs/quotes/other-action-in-quotes.md

 - On the Details page, click **PDF/Print**.

 - Choose PDF to download or Print to print the document.

-## **Filter Quotes**

-You can sort quotes based on specific criteria to find the information you need more efficiently:

-- Navigate to **Sales** > **Quotes**.
-- Click the **Filter** option at the top of the page.
-- Choose the desired filter criteria to view the results.
-  Sorting your quotes helps you quickly access relevant information, improving your quote management process.

 ## **Delete a Quote**